Umami Pot

 • What is Ishikari Jiru?

-• How to remove the odor of salmon
+• How to reduce any fishy odor from salmon

 • 📋Step-by-step recipe